-On the last track we discussed 6 Parts to Making conversation.
+In the last section, we discussed 6 Parts to Making Conversation.
 These included starting a conversation, food talk, commenting, learning to be appropriate, starting conversations appropriately and making empathetic responses.

 Patrick, age 29, had a daughter, Shelby, age 6, who had autism.
 Patrick stated, "Shelby’s school called me last week and told me that she’s having a really hard time socializing.
 Shelby rarely interacts with the other children, and instead spends most of her time perched on top of the monkey bars staring into space.
 Shelby’s teachers also told me that she doesn’t seem the least bit interested in group lessons.
 What do I do?
 Shelby sometimes has difficulties communicating, and of course the other kids probably won’t know what to do."